uccubecats/Helmholtz-Cage/README.md

 ## Status
 Currenty, we are in the process of cleaning up and updating the code.
 Current todo's

- - Cleanup documentation
  - Reorganize repository
  - Test calibration file
  - Add the ability to use relays to switch coil polarity
- - Test on Linux system (Raspberry Pi?
-Ubuntu?)
+ - Test on Linux system (Ubuntu?)
  - Help documentation?

 While this is happening, this repository may be broken.
 Commit a5349237229607aaa9d528a912eaa073b2b09c50 is the last one that for sure worked.
+We hope to have it up and running

 ##Tips: